 - Start with Morning Together Time–

 Some call it Morning Time, others might call it Circle Time.
 This can be Bible time or family read aloud time.
 Some families prefer to do these in the afternoons or evenings, but I’ve found that when we start the day with all three girls working together on a project or with a fun story we all enjoy, it sets a tone for cooperation for the whole day.
 When their emotional cups are filled with a positive start to the day together, it makes a huge difference!
 I recommend reading Your Morning Basket and Circle Time for some great ideas to inspire you.
+Read more about our morning basket time — and how and why to use one in your homeschool — in this post.

 What are your tips for starting your homeschool day off right?